-Aerospace engineering at U-M tackles the three fundamental areas that drive advances in aircraft and spacecraft: aerodynamics and propulsion, autonomous systems and controls and structures and materials.
+Aerospace engineering at U-M tackles the three fundamental areas that drive advances in aircraft and spacecraft: aerodynamics and propulsion, autonomous systems and control and structures and materials.
 Some of our projects relate to space systems, specifically electric propulsion and small satellites.
 For more information on how these findings improve vehicles and other technologies, learn about our research impact.

 The movement of air is crucial to both aerodynamic vehicles and efficient engines.